HacKanCuBa/blake2signer/docs/docs/details.md

     * Base64 URL safe encoder: uses only lowercase and uppercase English alphabet letters, numbers, underscore (`_`) and hyphen (`-`).
     * Base32 encoder: uses only uppercase English alphabet letters, and the numbers 2 to 7.
     * Hex/Base16 encoder: uses only numbers, and the uppercase English alphabet letters from A to F.
+    * Base58 encoder: (from v3.1.0) uses only numbers from 1 to 9, and the uppercase and lowercase English alphabet letters, except for `I`, `O` and `l` to improve human readability and reduce transcription errors.
 * Serializers
     * JSON serializer: serializes most Python basic types into a string in [JSON](https://www.json.org/json-en.html).
     * Null serializer: doesn't serialize, but otherwise converts given input to `bytes`.